 - The Internationalization WG maintains close contact with the Internationalization IG.
 The Internationalization IG mailing list is notified when resources produced by this WG are submitted to for review.
 Notifications are also sent to the IG lists when changes are made to issues in the GitHub repositories belonging to this group.
 The Internationalization IG mailing list will also be used for sharing teleconference minutes and information about the work of this WG, sending out information about the progress of this WG at regular intervals, and soliciting feedback in general.
 Members of this WG are expected to also become members of the Internationalization IG to assure a smooth flow of information.
 The WG will also work closely with the task forces in the purvey of the Interest Group to publish documents about layout and similar requirements.

 - The Working Group will work with the WHATWG to ensure that their specifications (such as HTML and Encoding) reflect the needs of the global community of users.
 This will involve reviewing and tracking specification work, and raising and discussing relevant issues.

-- IETF working groups and other IETF activities that define technology with impact on Web Internationalization, such as the IRI WG and the work related to language tags.
+- IETF working groups and other IETF activities that define technology with impact on Web Internationalization, such as work related to language tags and URLs.